TurhanOz/sync-wp/_posts/2014-07-08-custom-attributes-for-custom-android-component.md

 dsq_thread_id:
   - "2829545357"
 ---
 Let's suppose you need to create a custom view or a custom fragment.

 These components could be inflated by xml or instancited programmatically.
 In case they are inflated, you could have the need to pass custom attributes to define a initial state of your component.

-For example : you wanted to create a custom [Fragment][1] (call it MyFragment) that manipulates a *string* and an *integer*. **#1. declare your attributes in res/attrs.xml as follow:** <pre class="lang:xml decode:true ">&lt;?xml version="1.0" encoding="utf-8"?&gt;
+For example : you wanted to create a custom <a href="http://developer.android.com/reference/android/app/Fragment.html">Fragment</a> (call it MyFragment) that manipulates a <em>string</em> and an <em>integer</em>.

+<strong>#1. declare your attributes in res/attrs.xml as follow:</strong>
+<pre class="lang:xml decode:true ">&lt;?xml version="1.0" encoding="utf-8"?&gt;
 &lt;resources&gt;
 &lt;declare-styleable name="MyFragment"&gt;
     &lt;attr name="company" format="string"/&gt;
     &lt;attr name="age" format="integer"/&gt;
 &lt;/declare-styleable&gt;
+&lt;/resources&gt;</pre>
-&lt;/resources&gt;</pre> As you can see, each attribute requires a format, which can be one of the followings :
+As you can see, each attribute requires a format, which can be one of the followings :
 <pre class="lang:default decode:true">boolean
 color
 dimension